Gorleston-on-Sea: History

-Historically the town was in the county of Suffolk.
+Historically, the town was in the county of Suffolk.
 In the Middle Ages it had two manors, and a small manor called Bacons.
-The medieval church of St. Andrew stands in the town and by historical association gives its name to the Gorleston Psalter, an important example of 14th century East Anglian illuminated art.
-In 1832 the town became a part of Great Yarmouth for electoral purposes.
-In 1835 the parish became part of the Great Yarmouth district in the county of Norfolk.
+The medieval church of St. Andrew stands in the town and by historical association gives its name to the Gorleston Psalter, an important example of 14th-century East Anglian illuminated art that is now in the British Library in London.
+At the northern tip of the parish an area known as Southtown (also known as South Town or Little Yarmouth) grew as a suburb to Great Yarmouth, facing it across the Yare.

 Gorleston Barracks were established in 1853.
 There were to be three railway stations in the town on the Yarmouth-Lowestoft Line.
 The stations on the line were Gorleston-on-Sea, Gorleston North and Gorleston Links which all closed between 1942 and 1970.
 The closest railway stations are now Lowestoft and Great Yarmouth.
-In 1951 the parish had a population of 24,984.
-On 1 April 1974 the parish was abolished.

-Its main attraction is its sandy "Edwardian Beach."
-It has traditional seaside gardens and model boat pond.
-It also has a theatre opposite the pier called the Pavilion.
-The main shopping centre is on High Street.
-It has its own golf club.
-There is also the hospital and a library.
-There is a lighthouse, lifeboat station and coastwatch station on Riverside Road.
-In 2023 the beach was voted the best in Britain, and the 12th best in Europe, by Tripadvisor reviewers.